Bertelsmann Stiftung

 The Bertelsmann Stiftung is an independent foundation under private law, based in Gütersloh, Germany.
 It was founded in 1977 by Reinhard Mohn as the result of social, corporate and fiscal considerations.
-As the Bertelsmann Stiftung itself has put it, the foundation promotes "reform processes" and "the principles of entrepreneurial activity" to build a "future-oriented society."
+The foundation states that it promotes "reform processes" and "the principles of entrepreneurial activity" to build a "future-oriented society".

 Since 1993, the Bertelsmann Stiftung has held the majority of capital shares in the Bertelsmann Group.
 It holds 80.9% together with the Reinhard Mohn Stiftung and the BVG Stiftung but has no voting rights.

 History

 Establishment of the foundation

 At the end of the 1970s, there were discussions concerning who would follow Reinhard Mohn as chairman of Bertelsmann.
 Against this background and because he believed that the state must be able to count on its citizens' willingness to assume responsibility and take the initiative, Mohn founded the Bertelsmann Stiftung on 8 February 1977.
 It was officially approved by the authorities on 14 March 1977.
 The Bertelsmann Stiftung was initially endowed with 100,000 Deutsche Marks in capital.
-About two years later it began its work.
+About two years later, it began its work.